kamyarghiam/kalshi_bot/README.md

 * Install poetry with pipx.
 To install pipx do, `brew install pipx`, then do `pipx install poetry`
 * Run `pipx ensurepath` to add it to your path
 * Run `poetry install` to install the dependencies to your venv

+### DESIGN ###

+All the soure code is under the `/src` folder.
+Under the `/exchange` repository, we have our interface with the exchange.
+This helps us keep track of information locally vs on the exchange.
+We put all of our strategies under the strategies folder.

+### RUNNING TESTS ###

+To run tests, simply run `pytest`